-I’m a real homeschool mom with a real day of kids disinterested in math problems, interrupting during the latin lesson, and me running to change the washer, again.
+I’m a real homeschool mom with a real day of kids disinterested in math problems, interrupting during the Latin lesson, and me running to change the washer, again.

 I’ve got kids that complain about setting the table and not getting into the van fast enough for piano lessons.
 Yup, real mom.

-Plan in advance for greatest simplicity.
+Plan in advance for the greatest simplicity.